AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 ### 🔧 Synchronization of Alarm states

-We will set up two Automations in HA to mirror AJAX(APP-Hub) state with Home Assistant ALARMO State.
+We will set up two Automations in HA to mirror AJAX(App-Hub) state with Home Assistant ALARMO State.
 There are tricky moments here you should take into consideration.
 My current configuration is following:

 - My **4 channel Relay** is of [TUYA/Smart Life](https://www.home-assistant.io/integrations/tuya) ecosystem.
 In HA it is inegrated through [LocalTuya](https://github.com/xZetsubou/hass-localtuya/).